vicentedpsantos/haskell-uni-glasgow/week-4/notes.md

 in x + y
 ```

-Sometimes the value of a varialbe might depend on another variable being defined in the same let statement, as such:
+Sometimes the value of a variable might depend on another variable being defined in the same __let__ statement, as such:

 ```haskell
 journeyCost :: Float -> Float -> Float